7 reasons to feel the love on Valentine’s Day

 Call it motivation, call it faith or call it your raison d’être, most of us possess it in one form or another – that often-indefinable sense of something beyond yourself.
 It has different names, depending on your point of view.
 For some, it’s a god, or guardian angel or simply a ‘greater power’.
 For others it’s the power of reason, logic and the scientific method, or the forces of Mother Nature.
 What do you call it?

-It’s the study of the cosmos that does it for me, and the beauty is I can enjoy it wherever I travel.
+It’s the study of the cosmos that does it for me, and the beauty is I can enjoy it anywhere and any time.
 Every time I look up at a clear night sky I get swept up in a swirl of wonder and I savour that giddy feeling of being overwhelmed.
 It’s very addictive.

 Which, when you think about it, is a bit like love itself.